 Step 1 – Apply to the university.
 Contact the Office of Admissions for details.
 (You do not have to wait for acceptance into SOU to continue with Step 2, however your theatre application decision will be contingent upon SOU acceptance through that separate application process.)

-Step 3 - If accepted to SOU AND accepted into the Theatre Arts program*, you will receive notice and be asked to send confirmation of your intent to enroll by the deadlines listed below.
+Step 3 - If accepted to SOU AND accepted into the Theatre program*, you will receive notice and be asked to send confirmation of your intent to enroll by the deadlines listed below.

-APPLICATION INSTRUCTIONS: Please read the following instructions carefully and prepare all your materials before logging onto the Theatre application site.
+APPLICATION INSTRUCTIONS: Please read the following instructions carefully and prepare all of your materials before logging onto the Theatre application site.
 The application site link is: https://app.getacceptd.com/oca

 You may save your application in multiple drafts if you aren't able to complete it in one sitting.
 If you have any questions, please feel free to contact us at 541-552-6346.